 The transactions made towards the purchase and sale of equity shares are liable to STT.
 In the case of equity-oriented mutual fund units or business trusts, the sale transactions are subject to STT.

-For the AY 2020-21, filling the Schedule 112A is compulsory to provide information of each sale transaction or listed equity shares redemption and equity-oriented MF.
+For AY 2020-21, filling the Schedule 112A is compulsory to provide information of each sale transaction or listed equity shares redemption and equity-oriented MF.

 Other Investment Products